Smashbox Trap and Trace Class Action

 Join the Trap & Trace Class Action Lawsuit Against Smashbox

 The California Invasion of Privacy Act (CIPA) gives consumer privacy victims the right to sue for financial compensation.
-In fact, CIPA complaints alleging trap & trace violations allow for multiple forms of damages to be awarded to successful plaintiffs.
+In fact, other CIPA complaints alleging trap & trace violations allow for multiple forms of damages to be awarded to successful plaintiffs.

 The lawsuit against Smashbox Beauty Cosmetics requests different types of financial compensation for qualifying plaintiffs: